 Make sure to arrange them in a single layer so all the pieces can be heated evenly.

 In An Instant Pot

-To some people, this is a convenient way to cook defrosted chicken.
+Although the argument between an air fryer and an instant pot hasn’t ended, to some people, the latter is a convenient way to cook defrosted chicken.
 An instant pot is usually cooked for the broth, so if you want to make a hot pot for dinner, use the steps below: